Blotched-Leaved Laurel Aucuba japonica

 -

-It can be found in moist woodland areas, thickets, valleys, and along streams.
 Partial shade to deep shade is the best growing environment.
 Young leaves exposed to the sun will blacken.
 Soil conditions should be loamy clay, sand, or high organic matter.
 The soil needs to have good drainage, moist to occasionally dry or wet conditions.
-The plant will tolerate poor soils and urban conditions like air pollution.
-The foliage is susceptible to windburn so plant in a protected area.
-Spotted laurel typically grows 6 to 10 feet (infrequently to 15 feet) tall, unless pruned shorter.
+Aucuba tolerates poor soils and urban conditions like air pollution.
+The foliage is susceptible to windburn, so plant it in a protected area.
+Aucuba typically grows 6 to 10 feet (infrequently to 15 feet) tall, unless pruned shorter.
 The flowers bloom on new wood; therefore, pruning, if needed, may be done in late winter and early spring.
 Plant 3 to 6 feet apart.
 It is propagated by seed or stem cutting.

-Plants in this genus are dioecious meaning they have male and female flowers on separate plants.
-If planted near each other, the female plants will produce showy red fruits in the winter providing year-round interest.
+Plants in this genus are dioecious, meaning they have male and female flowers on separate plants.
+The flowers are small, dull and not very showy.
+They are pollinated by small flies.
+If both sexes are planted near each other, the female plants will produce showy red fruits in the winter, providing year-round interest.
+The variegated cultivars are more common in cultivation than the green cultivars.

-Spotted laurel can be grown in containers around the patio or in recreational play areas.
-It does well in children's gardens, shade, and winter gardens.
-It can be used as a hedge or privacy screening.
+Aucuba can be grown in containers around the patio or in recreational play areas.
+It does well in Asian, children's gardens, shade, cottage and winter gardens.
+It can be used as a hedge or privacy screening, foundation planting or shrubby border.

 Quick ID Hints: